Tmeister/idea-factory/readme.md

 # Description
 Idea Factory was born out of necessity, and the frustration of the lack of plugins that did exactly what I wanted it to do.
 This plugin allows users to submit new ideas from the front-end, and vote on them.
-Currently it allows a user to vote once per idea, then locks them out.
-It's also currently limited to logged in users, for now.
+Currently, it allows a user to vote once per idea, then locks them out.

 ![Image](https://s3.amazonaws.com/f.cl.ly/items/001M1a0O3I1l1o0n0S2U/Image%202014-12-09%20at%205.22.10%20PM.png)